 Likewise, a name that is written in an unfamiliar way to what you are used to can trigger bias.

 Name bias is especially common in terms of job hiring if the applicant’s name is showing on the application form, CV or resume.

-Recommendation: Similiar to one of the solutions regards gender bias for job hiring, consider blocking out the applicant’s name on the CV (resume) and application form, for the person reviewing the applications.
+Recommendation: Similar to one of the solutions regards gender bias for job hiring, consider blocking out the applicant’s name on the CV (resume) and application form, for the person reviewing the applications.

 5. Confirmation Bias